 A decade ago, when people were starting their journey to buy a home, the first step was to get in touch with a real estate agent.
 This experience was often time-consuming and intimidating to some.
 Today, OfferPad has quickly emerged as a real estate and tech industry leader, buying and selling hundreds of homes each month, with no sign of slowing down.

-Remember as a child, you were told to never talk to strangers, and especially to never get in their car?
 Before Uber launched in 2009, people would be crazy to solicit rides from a stranger using their mobile device.
 Now, millions of people enjoy on-demand ridesharing services to get around every day.
 Many are even giving up car ownership in favor of taking an Uber or Lyft for their commute.

 The iPhone was in its infancy.
 Launched just a year prior, most of us were still wary about the idea of an app store and having a device more powerful than a desktop in our pocket.
 Today, smartphones function as a critical part of our daily lives.
 Beyond a communication device, smartphones (and the tablets that came next) transformed the way we work, the way we transact, the way we shop, the way we interact with the world and information around us.
 These devices have created whole new marketplaces and industries and gave way to revolutionizing many legacy businesses, including banking and real estate.